The journal's CiteScore

 Make sure that your paper has a robust theoretical framework and also – where appropriate –relates to current empirical trends.

 Familiarize yourself with previous articles in the journal.
 Are there any articles that connects to your research?
 In that case you should make references to them.
 If you address ongoing debates, it will increase the chance that your article will be used in forthcoming research.

 Submission charges and processing fee

 This journal does not charge submission charges.
 But we require a fee for article processing if your article is accepted for publication.
 The processing fee is payable by you, the author, i.e. in most cases: your research funder or University/Institution.
-It was set at 265 EURO for papers submitted before 1.
-March 2019, but has been raised to 350 EURO for papers submitted after 1.
-March.
+The fee is set at 350 EURO.
 In case you are not funded, because you are in-between jobs, or because you are retired, and have no institutional affiliation, individual waiver requests can be considered on a case-by-case basis and may be granted in case of genuine need.